Note: reference to dollars is in U.S. currency and state estate tax will not be addressed.

 In some situations, present ownership of U.S. real estate may be modified, however caution must be taken with respect to both the Canadian and U.S. income tax legislation pertaining to transfer of property, U.S. gift and land transfer taxes.

 On the sale of U.S. real estate or other U.S. situs property, capital gains realized by non-corporate owners attracts long-term capital gain treatment if the property is held over one year.
-The federal maximum capital gains rate is 20% after 2012 if one is in the 39.6 income tax rate bracket (which is at $400K of taxable income).
+The federal maximum capital gains rate is 20% after 2012 if one is filing single and is in the 39.6 income tax rate bracket (which is at $415K of taxable income).
 If one is in the 10%/15% income tax bracket, (generally below $36,900 of taxable income) the long-term rate is 0%.
 Between the 15% and 39.6 income tax bracket, the maximum long-term capital gains rate is 15% .
-With corporate ownership, the corporate rate (federal & state) could be as high as 40% which is higher than the Canadian corporate rate.
+Prior to 2018, with corporate ownership, the corporate rate (federal & state) could be as high as 40% which is higher than the Canadian corporate rate.

 With joint ownership with right of survivorship, property passes to the other joint owners.
 Only the proportion value of the property based on the amount paid directly by the decedent will be included in their gross estate.
 If one spouse paid for the property, the entire value will be included in the first and survivor’s taxable estate.